hamzarahal/Tasks-Automation-SAS/README.md

 # Tasks-Automation-SAS
 Sharing and developing sas macros and programs for standardization and automation purpose for clinical studies

+## Tasks Involving Conversion: Character to Numeric, Specific Values to Missing, and Changing Case

+## Grouping Data

+## Summarizing Data

-##Combining and Updating SAS Data Sets
+## Combining and Updating SAS Data Sets

+## Creating Formats from SAS Data Sets

+## Table Lookup Techniques